Brain Freeze: Joe Biden Mixes Up Wife Jill with His Sister

 “Oh no, they switched on me.
 This is my wife, this is my sister, they switched on me,” he then explained.

+The gaffe comes after Biden screwed up a quote from the Declaration of Independence during a speech in Texas on Monday.
+Moments later, the White House candidate urged his supporters to vote for him on “Super Thursday.”
+Last week, Biden mistakenly declared himself a candidate for the Senate admitted that he was never arrested in South Africa while visiting Nelson Mandela in South Africa in the 1970s.

-Biden and Sen. Bernie Sanders (I-VT) notched Super Tuesday wins as polls closed in East Coast states’ primary elections.
+Earlier Tuesday, Biden and Sen. Bernie Sanders (I-VT) notched Super Tuesday wins as polls closed in East Coast states’ primary elections.

 Based on CNN and NBC News projections, Biden is expected to win North Carolina, Virginia, Oklahoma, Alabama, Tennessee, Arkansas and Minnesota.
 Arkansas holds 31 pledged delegates, Oklahoma has 37, Alabama holds 52, Tennessee has 63, Minnesota holds 75, Virginia carries 99 and North Carolina has 110.